gutiluis/flask-api-return-json/README.md

 # Flask API to Return JSON from HTML Forms

-This is a simple Flask application that serves an HTML form and returns a JSON response when the form is submitted through a post request, showing form data, headers, files, raw request body, JSON body, client IP, and URL in the jsonify response.
+Flask application that serves an HTML form and returns a JSON response when the form is submitted through a post request, showing form data, headers, files, raw request body, JSON body, client IP, and URL in the jsonify response.

 ---